lucky-rydar/young-kernel-dev/README.md

 #### 1. see

-Is you are interested in my work you can switch between branches:
+If you are interested in my work you can switch between branches:

   1. hello-world-module
   2. more-interesting-module